tobiasschmidt89/tobiasschmidt.me/src/pages/privacy.md

 ### Right to data portability

-You have the right to demand that we hand over any data we automatically process on the basis of your consent or in order to fulfill a contract be handed over to you or a third party in a commonly used, machine readable format.
+You have the right to demand that we hand over any data we automatically process on the basis of your consent or in order to fulfil a contract be handed over to you or a third party in a commonly used, machine readable format.
 If you should demand the direct transfer of the data to another controller, this will be done only if it is technically feasible.

 ### Information about, blockage, rectification and eradication of data